1. MISSION STATEMENT.

 Acquisition of objects for the permanent collection.

-The Museum, as a general principle, does not accept items on loan or as conditional donations.
+The Museum, as a general principle, does not accept items as conditional donations.

 Criteria guide for the collection of Museum objects.